 Cutting and Crimping Wires

-Crimping terminals onto thicker battery cable is a little more difficult, so we decided to buy short lengths of cable with the ring terminals already attached.
+Crimping terminals onto thicker battery cable is a little more difficult, so we mostly bought short lengths of cable with the ring terminals already attached.
 However, you could save some money if you can buy cable in bulk and crimp it yourself.

 Connecting the Dots: Step-by-Step Installation of Our Electrical System